Druidsmoker/TakusMorphCatalog/README.md

 # TakusMorphCatalog
 [WOW ADDON] An in-game model viewer for morphing

-Last update made on 07/13/2020 for WoW interface version 80300
+Last update made on 15/11/2020 for WoW interface version 90100 (Shadowlands)

 You can contribute to this add-on by submitting pull requests !